-Applications must be submitted through the Electronic Residency Application Service (ERAS) and should include your USMLE Transcript, ABSITE, three letters of recommendation (one of which must be from the program director of your general surgery program indicating eligibility for board certification), and a statement of personal goals.
+Applications must be submitted through the Electronic Residency Application Service (ERAS) and should include your USMLE Transcript, three letters of recommendation (one of which must be a Dean's letter or equivalent summative assessment), and a statement of personal goals.

 We will invite a select group of applicants for personal interviews in late fall and winter months.